rutvikk99/synapse/demos/module4/README.md

 ### Create SQL table

-The Mapping Data Flow we will build will write user purchase data to a SQL pool.
+The Mapping Data Flow we will build will write user purchase data to a dedicated SQL pool.
 Tailwind Traders does not yet have a table to store this data.
 We will execute a SQL script to create this table as a pre-requisite.

 > **Note to presenter**: Skip this section if you have already created the `[wwi].[UserTopProductPurchases]` table.